-Before an Terrorist Attack
+Before a Terrorist Attack

 The following are things you can do to protect yourself, your family and your property in the event of an explosion.

-- Build an Emergency Supply Kit, which includes items like non-perishable food, water, a battery-powered or hand-crank radio, extra flashlights and batteries.
+- Build an emergency supply kit, which includes items like non-perishable food, water, a battery-powered or hand-crank radio, extra flashlights and batteries.
 You may want to prepare a kit for your workplace and a portable kit to keep in your car in case you are told to evacuate.
 This kit should include:

-- Copies of prescription medications and medical supplies.
+- Prescription medications and medical supplies.

 - Bedding and clothing, including sleeping bags and pillows.

-- Copies of important documents: driver’s license, Social Security card, proof of residence, insurance policies, wills, deeds, birth and marriage certificates, tax records, etc.
+- Copies of important documents: driver’s license, social security card, proof of residence, insurance policies, wills, deeds, birth and marriage certificates, tax records, etc.

-- Make a Family Emergency Plan.
+- Make a family emergency plan.
 Your family may not be together when disaster strikes, so it is important to know how you will contact one another, how you will get back together and what you will do in case of an emergency.

 - Plan places where your family will meet, both within and outside of your immediate neighborhood.